chigh/squid_cafe/customization/README.md

 * Increases/changes the maximum post size.
 * Increases/changes the maximum user bio size.
 * Changes a dragon emoji.
+* I'm not a fan of "toot" (or "tweet" for that matter).
+Changes references to "toot" to "post".

 For my purposes, I have only changed the bio size from 160 to 300 chars.